JerryShea/xml_pipeline/README2.md

         * Indexer completes processing in same time, at same rate as receiver
             * Average latency from msg written by normaliser to indexer indexing it is 5ms, with 99% latency under 9ms
         * Queryer executes during entire test run, executing approx 4,100 queries, returning a total of 3.4G of data, (4M rows - average 970 rows per query), in an average of 260 ms per query

-#### Latency test small messages
-Generate small XML messages (955 chars) at a slower rate than throughput test so as to reduce load on system and ensure that all components can keep up.

-* MacBook Pro 4 cores and SSD:
-    * Average latency from msg written by receiver, to normaliser reading it is 10ins with 90% under 15ns and 99% under 43ns
-    * Average latency from msg written by receiver, to normaliser reading it, and parsing XML is 21ns with 90% under 25ns and 99% under 52ns

 ##### Throughput
 See below throughput for each of receiver, normaliser, indexer.
 Each point is 10K messages.